RobustFieldAutonomyLab/la3dm/README.md

 # Learning-Aided 3D Mapping
 ---
+## Overview
+---
 A suite of algorithms for learning-aided mapping.
 Includes implementations of Gaussian process regression and Bayesian generalized kernel inference for occupancy prediction using test-data octrees.
 This framework also contains the components necessary to run OctoMap as a baseline.

-## Overview
----
 This implementation as it stands now is primarily intended to enable replication of these methods over a few datasets.

-If you found this code useful, please consider citing the following:
+If you found this code useful, please cite the following:

 Fast, accurate gaussian process occupancy maps via test-data octrees and nested Bayesian fusion ([PDF](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7487232))
 ```